sajeeb-ai/Deeplearning.AI-short-courses/README.md

   (all code are available in the AI python for beginners.zip file)

-3. ChatGPT Prompt Engineering for Developers
+2. ChatGPT Prompt Engineering for Developers (instruction tune LLM)